php-fig/fig-standards/proposed/http-message.md

      * be injected into the response using this method.
 This method will
      * typically be invoked by a factory marshaling request parameters.
      *
-     * @param array $values The deserialized body parameters, if any.
+     * @param array|object $values The deserialized body parameters, if any.
+     *                             These may be either an array or an object,
+     *                             though an array or array-like object is
+     *                             recommended.
      *
      * @return void
      */
-    public function setBodyParams(array $values);
+    public function setBodyParams($values);

     /**
-     * Retrieve the upload file metadata.
+     * Retrieve parameters matched during routing.
      *
-     * This method should return file upload metadata in the same structure
-     * as PHP's $_FILES superglobal.
+     * If a router or similar is used to match against the path and/or request,
+     * this method can be used to retrieve the results, so long as those
+     * results can be represented as an array or array-like object.
      *
-     * @return array Upload file(s) metadata, if any.
-     */
+     * @return array|\ArrayAccess Path parameters matched by routing */
-    public function getIncomingFiles();
+    public function getPathParams();

     /**
-     * Set upload file metadata.
+     * Set parameters discovered by matching that path *
+     * If a router or similar is used to match against the path and/or request,
+     * this method can be used to inject the request with the results, so long
+     * as those results can be represented as an array or array-like object.
      *
-     * If files are being uploaded in the incoming request, the metadata for
-     * the file(s) may be injected into the response using this method.
-This
-     * method will typically be invoked by a factory marshaling request parameters.
-     *
-     * @param array $values Upload file metadata, if any.
+     * @param array|\ArrayAccess $values Path parameters matched by routing *
-     *
      * @return void
      */
-    public function setIncomingFiles(array $values)
+    public function setPathParams(array $values);
 }
 ```

 ### 3.3 `Psr\Http\Message\ResponseInterface`